georgekosmidis/blog.georgekosmidis.net/workables/articles/100580-an-introduction-to-semantic-kernel-and-semantic-understanding/content.md

     [Description("Provides assistance for technical-related customer queries.")]
     public string HandleTechnicalIssue([Description("A detailed description of the technical issue faced by the customer.")] string query)
     {
-        // Use AzureOpenAIChatCompletion to get a response
+        // Logic to handle technical query
-        // var chatCompletionService = kernel.GetRequiredService<IChatCompletionService>();

         return "Have you tried turning it off and on again?"
     }
 }